utep-cs-systems-courses/os-archiver/Readme.md

 `mkdir d`
 `(cd src; tar c foo.txt goo.gif) | (cd dest; tar x )`

+# Important considerations and restrictions

+Your program should only perform i/o by explicitly calling posix syscalls, as exposed in python's OS module.

 Note that the size of the files being archived may be greater than a computer's address space.
 Like both Unix's original the FSF herd's current implementation of tar, your program should not require such a